Wladefant/Office-Add-in-Microsoft-Graph-React/README.md

 ## Applies to

-* Excel on Windows (one-time purchase and subscription)
+* Outlook on Windows (one-time purchase and subscription)

 ## Prerequisites